 Physical Level: Intermediate+

-From slabs to skinnies to flow trails to steep backcountry lines… Squamish will throw it all at you.
+From slabs to skinnies to flow trails to steep backcountry lines… this trip will throw it all at you.
 Sometimes even on the same day!
 Expect to be challenged beyond anything you’ve likely ridden before, on features you probably didn’t think were rideable.
-But it’s all about progression, and you’ll leave Squamish a much better rider than when you showed up on Day 1!
+But it’s all about progression, and you’ll leave for your home trails a much better rider than when you showed up on Day 1!

-Expected Weather: Spring in Squamish usually means temperate weather in the 60’s and a chance of rain most days.
+Expected Weather: Fall in the Sea to Sky corridor usually means temperate weather in the 60’s and an occasional chance for rain.
 Don’t worry though, the dirt gets better with moisture, and the slabs are still as grippy as ever.
 But still, make sure you bring a good rain jacket and maybe some rain paints on this trip.
+If you sign up, we’ll keep you updated with a up-to-the-minute forecast before the trip so you’re prepared!

-Recommended bike: Squamish is all about the tech, so we recommend a full-on enduro bike for this trip.
+Recommended bike: Coastal BC is all about the tech, so we recommend a full-on enduro bike for this trip.
 A minimum of 140mm rear travel and 150-160mm up front is a must!

-The Final Word: Our Squamish trip is all about progression and pushing yourself, so be prepared.
+The Final Word: This incredible trip is all about progression and pushing yourself, so be prepared.
 This trip is most definitely for our advanced/expert riders!
 You’ll be riding trails unlike you’ve ever seen before, with features and sections that you’ve only viewed on YouTube videos.
-Everything in Squamish is SO well-designed and built though, that you’ll be amazed at what’s possible on a bike.
+Everything is SO well-designed and built though, that you’ll be amazed at what’s possible on a bike.
 If you’ve got questions about whether your ability level is up to the challenge, don’t hesitate to shoot us an email.

 Technical Level: Intermediate+

-Summary: One of our most popular trips every year, Crested Butte in the fall is absolutely magical.
+Summary: One of our most popular trips every year (the September 22-26th dates are already sold out!), Crested Butte in the fall is absolutely magical.
 Cooler temps, perfect trail conditions, and changing aspens… this is a 5-day trip you won’t soon forget.
 Don’t underestimate what’s needed to have fun in CB though: make sure you put in lots of training miles beforehand, as you’ll need them.
 This trip has BIG climbs above 11,000 feet and big days in the saddle- but don’t worry, it’s all worth it because descents like Teocalli, 403, and Doctor Park are world-class.

 Outside of the big climbs and hard riding, we’ll work in a few shuttles to maximize the trail connections and put together rides you’ll never do on your own.
 We know the trails here like the back of our hand because our guides helped design and build them, and we always put together a unique and amazing itinerary.
 There are definitely some tough technical sections on trails like the ones mentioned above, so make sure you can handle some high-speed chunk and the occasional steep line.
 We’re already dreaming about late September in Crested Butte, we can’t wait.